This chapter describes how to configure the available Kubernetes/OpenShift versions and how to provide update paths for user clusters.

 This is also where updates are configured.

-The list of default versions is shown in the CRD example linked to above, but it’s recommended to retrieve the actual list from the Kubermatic Kubernetes Platform (KKP) Operator itself.
+The list of default versions, is shown by the CRD example linked above, but it’s recommended to retrieve the actual list from our github repo itself.

 The structure for Kubernetes and OpenShift versions is identical.
 Each contains